ThiThuThaoLam/portfolio-data-analyst-lamthithuthao/README.md

 <img width="1440" alt="Curated - Reports" src="https://github.com/user-attachments/assets/f77d248e-73c0-419e-9c7a-5e5d08be7489">

-4. **Data Preparation**: Once data is collected, it is prepared by ensuring consistency and compatibility.
+4.**Data Preparation**: Once data is collected, it is prepared by ensuring consistency and compatibility.
 This step involves formatting, cleaning, and structuring datasets to match the required standards.
 Tasks:
 - Converting raw datasets into CSV format.
 - Ensuring all fields are uniform and correct (e.g., AnimalID, ReportDate, AnimalName, etc.).

-5. **Data Ingestion**: Uploaded the prepared data to designated S3 buckets (Landing/2023 and Landing/2024 folders).
+5.**Data Ingestion**: Uploaded the prepared data to designated S3 buckets (Landing/2023 and Landing/2024 folders).

-6. **Data Cleaning**: We use AWS Glue DataBrew to identify and remove duplicates, handle missing values, correct data types, and standardize formats.
+6.**Data Cleaning**: We use AWS Glue DataBrew to identify and remove duplicates, handle missing values, correct data types, and standardize formats.
 This ensures the data is free from errors and inconsistencies.

 <img width="1440" alt="Data Structuring" src="https://github.com/user-attachments/assets/68bd7b88-f4a6-473c-9e4a-59817e82e906">

-7. **Data Structuring**: After cleaning, the Data Structuring phase organizes the data into a clear schema, renaming columns for clarity, reordering them logically, and ensuring consistency across datasets (e.g., Lost Animal Reports for 2023 and 2024).
+7.**Data Structuring**: After cleaning, the Data Structuring phase organizes the data into a clear schema, renaming columns for clarity, reordering them logically, and ensuring consistency across datasets (e.g., Lost Animal Reports for 2023 and 2024).
 The structured data is stored in AWS S3’s Curated Zone and validated with AWS Glue, ready for analysis using tools like Amazon Athena.
 This preparation ensures the data is accurate, reliable, and efficiently organized for downstream processing.

 <img width="1440" alt="Data Structuring" src="https://github.com/user-attachments/assets/1d81dd2e-f7d1-4899-a365-3f8f3c85ba7f">

-8. **Data Analysis**: Data analysis is done using Amazon Athena, where SQL queries are executed to extract insights.
+8.**Data Analysis**: Data analysis is done using Amazon Athena, where SQL queries are executed to extract insights.

 **Example Query**:
 - sql